-Postgraduate (2 years part-time, work-based)
+Postgraduate (2 years part-time, work-based, degree apprenticeship)

 Develop and apply specialist data science tools and techniques to process large, complex datasets in order to extract and derive valuable insights to inform decision making within your organisation.
 Gain an MSc Digital and Technology Solutions (Data Analytics) degree while you work, with fees funded by your employer and the Government.